-- Establish and modify, as appropriate, Cospas-Sarsat policy on change management. - Review the System changes agreed by the JC along with the information provided in response to the evaluation criteria and decide on final disposition of each change.
+- a) establish and modify, as appropriate, Cospas-Sarsat policy on change management; - b) review the System changes agreed by the JC along with the information provided in response to the evaluation criteria and decide on final disposition of each change.
 The CSC can approve, disapprove a proposed change, or send the proposal back to national Administrations and / or the JC for further study.
-When the CSC decides to approve a System change, the CSC will also make a final decision on the change type and the scheduled implementation date. - Review information on the status of pending changes approved at previous CSC sessions and make adjustments as necessary.
+When the CSC decides to approve a System change, the CSC will also make a final decision on the change type and the scheduled implementation date; and - c) review information on the status of pending changes approved at previous CSC sessions and make adjustments as necessary inform Participants and manufacturers of the approved changes by correspondence or through the Cospas-Sarsat web site, as required.

-Figure 6.1: Cospas-Sarsat Change Management Process
+Figure 6-1: Cospas-Sarsat Change Management Process

-Table 6.1: Types of System Changes
+Table 6-1: Types of System Changes

-Type of Change Critical (Directly affects users or prevents operators from completing their mission) Routine (Indirectly affects SAR services, beacon manufacturers but could directly affect Cospas-Sarsat Ground Segment operations) Corrective Change necessary to meet existing specifications, requirements or advertised system capabilities.
+Type of Change Critical (Directly affects users or prevents operators from completing their mission) Routine (Indirectly affects SAR services, beacon manufacturers but could directly affect Cospas-Sarsat Ground Segment operations) Corrective: Change necessary to meet existing specifications, requirements or advertised system capabilities.
 Examples: LLEs, alert data not delivered, system processing anomalies treated as operational alerts, beacon failure to operate as required.
 Implementation: Immediate after Council approval Examples: MCC configuration, ability to archive data.
 Implementation: 2 years after Council approval or agreed date/range.
-Adaptive Change necessary to adapt system to a change in system technology (e.g., beacon, space segment), system configuration, specification, or mission.
+Adaptive: Change necessary to adapt system to a change in system technology (e.g., beacon, space segment), system configuration, specification, or mission.
 Examples: METOP Manoeuvres, SSAS.
 Implementation: When required after Council approval.
 Examples: New GEOSORT regions.
 Implementation: 2 years after Council approval or agreed date/range.
-Enhancement Changes improve current operations possibly as a result of new specifications.
+Enhancement: Changes improve current operations possibly as a result of new specifications.
 Examples: New DDP Implementation: When required after Council approval.
 Examples: Location protocol beacons Implementation: 2 years after Council approval or agreed date/range.
-Correction to System Documentation (Except C/S T.001) Correction/clarification that only affects documentation; not Ground Segments operations or specifications.
+Correction to System Documentation (Except C/S T.001): Correction/clarification that only affects documentation; not Ground Segments operations or specifications.
 N/A Examples: Clarifications to DDP that do not affect MCC processing.
 Implementation: Immediate after Council approval.
-Correction to C/S T.001 Correction / clarification that only affects documentation, not beacon specifications.
+Correction to C/S T.001: Correction / clarification that only affects documentation, not beacon specifications.
 N/A Examples: Typographical errors, clarification to existing requirements.
 Implementation: As agreed after Council approval.